Skip to content

 Why It’s Great: The paused trap bar deadlift is awesome because it’s going to help you do two things.
 First, it’s a great tool for improving form and building positional awareness.
 If I asked you to stop mid-deadlift rep, could you do it and hold that position?

 The power to stop movement and momentum and own positions is great for both sports and daily life.
-The pause trap bar deadlift is also great because it tends to be easier from a form and fatigue context compared to traditional paused barbell deadlifts.
+The pause trap bar deadlift is also great because it tends to be easier from a form and fatigue context than traditional barbell deadlifts.

-Second, the pause trap bar deadlift can have carryover to your barbell deadlift performance.
+Second, the pause trap bar deadlift can carry over to your barbell deadlift performance.
 If you’ve hit a deadlift plateau, then it may be time to load up the trap bar and hit some pauses.
 This can be great for teaching you to “push” hard through the floor to create momentum in your pull.

 How to Use It: I’ll program paused trap bar deadlifts similar to traditional trap bar and barbell deadlift sets.
 Remember, the pause will likely need you to drop weight a little bit.